Email Marketing Dictionary

 targeting: Achieving at least one facet of sending the right message to the right subscriber at the right time

-total clicks: The number of times the links or linked images in an email were selected by subscribers, who then visited the associated landing page; a method of measuring opens that includes repeat clicks by an individual subscriber
+total clicks: The number of times the links or linked images in an email were selected by subscribers, who then visited the associated landing page; a method of measuring clicks that includes repeated clicks on a link by an individual subscriber

-total opens: The number of times the images of an email were loaded or rendered; a method of measuring opens that includes repeat opens by an individual subscriber
+total opens: The number of times the images of an email were loaded or rendered; a method of measuring opens that includes repeated opens by an individual subscriber

 transactional email: A message sent to a current or former customer or user, regardless of whether they are a subscriber, in response to a transaction or administrative request made by that person or in response to a security, legal, or other company situation that may affect that person

-triggered email: A message sent to an individual subscriber in response to an action taken by that person (e.g., cart abandoned), to a lack of action (e.g., reengagement), to the arrival of an event (e.g., birthday), or to the requirements or instructions of an internet-of-things (IoT) device (e.g., battery low); see action-triggered email, inaction-triggered email, and date-triggered email
+triggered email: A message sent to an individual subscriber in response to an action taken by that person (e.g., cart abandonment), to a lack of action (e.g., reengagement), to the arrival of an event (e.g., birthday), or to the requirements or instructions of an internet-connected device (e.g., battery low)

-unknown user: An email address that is invalid, either because the address never existed or because the address has been long abandoned
+unknown user: An email address that is invalid, either because the address never existed or because the address was abandoned

-unsubscribe: When a subscriber requests to be removed from a brand’s email list
+unsubscribe: When a subscriber submits a request to you to be removed from your email list

-unsubscribe process: How subscribers remove themselves from your email list
+unsubscribe process: The experience your brand creates for subscribers who want to remove themselves from your email list

-webmail: An email client accessible via a web browser; also see app-based email
+webmail: An email client accessible via a web browser

-welcome email: A message automatically sent to a new subscriber just after they’ve opted in that welcomes them to your email program and seeks further engagement; also see welcome email series
+welcome email: A message automatically sent to a new subscriber just after they’ve opted in that welcomes them to your email program and seeks further engagement

-welcome email series: Multiple emails automatically sent to a new subscriber over time that seek to maximize engagement
+welcome email series: Multiple emails automatically sent to a new subscriber over time that seek to nurture a positive brand image and maximize engagement

 win-back email: A message sent to an individual subscriber in response to that person having not made a purchase in a long time in an effort to get them to make a purchase again